fede-mat/svd_thesis/README.md

 **Supervised by Professor Marco Verani**

 This repository serves as a comprehensive record and backup of the work conducted for this final examination.
-The detailed findings and analyses will be presented and discussed in September 2024.